dalinaum/realm-blog/tutorial/blog-en.md

 Next, install Nodemon so that the server will restart whenever you modify the code.

 In order to run the server using Nodemon now, you can use the `node_modules/nodemon/bin/nodemon.js index.js` command.
-Because it is  bit cumbersome, we will make a short form command to run.
+Because it is a bit cumbersome, we will make a short form command to run.

 ```